jimburton/vehicle-tracker/README.md

 # Vehicle Tracker

-An exercise for CI346 adapted from Goetz et al., *Java Concurrency in Practice*.
-See the lecture slides for Week 3 for an explanation.
+An exercise for CI646 adapted from Goetz et al., *Java Concurrency in Practice*.

 The application consists of a `VehicleTracker` that keeps track of a set of `Vehicle` objects and manages access to them with a `ConcurrentMap`. `Vehicle` is an immutable class that encapsulates an *(x, y)* coordinate and a direction in which the vehicle is moving.
 These classes represent the *model* of the application.

-The *controllers* are those classes in `CI346.tracker.in`, and are subclasses of `Receiver`.
+The *controllers* are those classes in `CI646.tracker.in`, and are subclasses of `Receiver`.
 `Receiver` is a subclass of `Thread` that simulates data about vehicle locations coming in to the application.
 For instance, a `GPSReceiver` is initialised with a copy of the `VehicleTracker` and the ID of the vehicle for which it will simulate GPS data.
 It does this by sleeping for a short time then getting a new location for the vehicle by calling its `move` method, then sending the new location to the tracker.

-The *view* is provided by classes in the package `CI346.tracker.in`.
+The *view* is provided by classes in the package `CI646.tracker.in`.
 Currently there is only one of these, `VehicleGUI` but you could easily write more. `VehicleGUI` repeatedly fetches the collection of vehicles from the tracker then draws their location in a `JPanel`.

 Clone the repository and read the code to get an idea of how it works.
-Run the `main` method in the class `CI346.Main`.
+Run the `main` method in the class `CI646.Main`.
 You will see ten vehicles moving about the screen, each of which is controlled by a `GPSReceiver`.

 ## Exercise 1